How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 4. Hearing process — In some states, if the DOI has concerns, a formal hearing is scheduled where the insurer must defend the filing.

 If no issues are raised within the statutory review window, the filing is typically deemed approved by default — a process known as deemer approval.
+Insurers strategically file first in states with longer review timelines to align multi-state rollouts and reduce total launch delays.

-This is one reason car insurance rates can vary so dramatically from state to state.
+This is one reason car insurance rates vary so dramatically from state to state.
 A slower approval process doesn't just delay increases — it can also delay decreases, meaning consumers in some states might wait longer to see rates fall even when market conditions improve.

 Pincher's Pro Tip